Things to do with your parents when they visit Amsterdam

 Swot up before they arrive

 It’s always satisfying when your parents remark on how clever you are, and we’ve got just the thing to impress them.
-Memorise as many facts and dates as you can from these themed walking routes and lead them on a private tour of the city’s architectural heritage or maritime history.
-Of course it’s customary to tip the guide, and the more fascinating details you can recall, the more likely they are to buy you a coffee.
+Memorise as many facts and dates as possible from these themed walking routes and lead them on a private tour of the city’s architectural heritage or maritime history.
+Of course, it’s customary to tip the guide, and the more fascinating details you can recall, the more likely they are to buy you a coffee.
 Most routes include suggestions for pit stops along the way, but we’d recommend De Koffieschenkerij - a hidden tea room in the cloister garden of Oude Kerk.

 Judge other people's homes